Last Updated on May 10, 2023 by lindseymahoney

 - Informal: There are actually many types of English gardens but one style is informal – I will be going for a more casual feel that is not super structured

-- Benches & water features: Ponds, streams and even birdbaths are found in English gardens along with benches tucked that invites guests to sit and enjoy the view
+- Benches & water features: Ponds, streams, and even birdbaths are found in English gardens along with benches and arbors that invite guests to sit and enjoy the view

 Step 2 | Draw Out Your Plans

 Once I determined the location of the garden, I began drawing out my plans.
-It is important to measure and draw out your plans.
 You can use drafting paper or a regular sheet of scrap paper to map out your ideas.